 - Title of research activity and nature of industrial collaboration

-- Names of researchers and industrial
+- Names of researchers and industrial partner

 Each group should consist of between 2 to 4 researchers, with at least one researcher from the UK.
 The group should nominate a main contact for all correspondence from ICMS.

-- CV and publications list for each academic
+- CV and publications list for each academic researcher

 These can be attached as separate documents.

-- The objectives, novelty and timeliness of
+- The objectives, novelty and timeliness of the proposed research

 This part of the proposal - the scientific and industrial justification - is the key.
 Make sure that the objectives of the research activity are clear and make a strong case for holding it at this time, together with the nature of any outputs and the level of involvement of the industrial partner.
 Please note that the group will be required to write a brief report at the end of their visit, including a note from the industrial partner evaluating the effectiveness of the contribution.